-For the uninitiated, “terminal” denotes the highest academic achievement in a particular discipline.
-The MPW/MFA has been considered the highest degree in creative writing.
-The recent invention of the PhD in literature and writing may seem like a higher credential — and it may be in the distant future — but its focus is more research-based than practical, just like the difference between an MA (Master of Arts) and MFA.
+For the uninitiated, terminal denotes the highest academic achievement in a particular discipline.
+The MFA/MPW has been considered the highest degree in creative writing.
+The recent invention of the PhD in literature and writing may seem like a higher credential—and it may be in the distant future—but its focus is more research-based than practical, just like the difference between an MA (Master of Arts) and MFA.

-I’ve already argued that an MFA is unnecessary if someone wants to After all, Shakespeare, Dickens, and a host of scribes did just fine before the University of Iowa created the first MFA in 1936.
+I have already argued that an MFA is unnecessary if someone wants to write.
+After all, Shakespeare, Dickens, and a host of scribes did just fine before the University of Iowa created the first MFA in 1936.
 Yet if someone wants to teach at the university level, a terminal degree goes a long way toward academic appointments and tenure.

 Even though USC will shutter its MPW windows in 2016, I am proud of my master’s program, and I am confident I made the right choice for my creative goals.
-Now I get to tack a “Limited Edition” seal to my résumé.
+Now, I get to tack a limited edition seal to my CV.